Tragic Story Of Partition

 3. Indian National Congress' wrong politics and surrender (Mahatma Gandhiji and Rajaji in particular).

-Gandhiji told people in general are in favour of partition of India.
+Gandhiji told that the people, in general, were in favor of the partition of India.
 This was not based on truth or facts.
-Actually majority of Hindus and Muslims were against partition and were actively opposing it, but he opted to ignore.
+Actually, the majority of Hindus and Muslims were against partition and were actively opposing it, but he opted to ignore it.
 (213)

-Neither British nor Muslim League was strong enough to force Congress to accept partition.
+Neither the British nor Muslim League was strong enough to force Congress to accept partition.

-Simply, if Congress would have stuck to demand of "United India", nobody could have succeeded.
+Simply, if Congress would have stuck to the demand of "United India", nobody could have succeeded.
 (257)

 This is the most important interpretation...